Photograph by Erica

 Following are a set of photographs from the first workshop:

 The workshops run for four weeks, with activities and weekly creative tasks set out for the participants.
-The next workshop starts this Saturday (February 27), from 10am-noon.
-The one after that starts Saturday April 10, also 10 till noon.
+Email: email@example.com for more information.
+The next workshop starts Sat 5th June 2021 10am-12pm.
+Funded places available for CT5 residents wanting wellbeing support.
+Email: firstname.lastname@example.org for more information.
 All workshops take place on Zoom.
 Details will be sent to you once you are enrolled on the course.
-Tickets for the February workshop are available here: https://www.eventbrite.com/e/one-frame-at-a-time-tickets-138240672573

 12 places are available.
 Six will be funded through Cafe Revival’s Ways to Wellbeing campaign.
 The rest will cost £120 (£60 concessions).